Cloud Setup

 Supported Providers

-LogPulse currently supports three cloud providers for direct integration.
+LogPulse currently supports four cloud providers for direct integration.
 Each provider offers both polling and webhook-based data collection.

 Azure DevOps